Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Introduction

-In \cite{Mohammady}, it was suggested that the ``cancellation resonance'' points might offer further advantages in minimising and controlling exchange coupled perturbations.
-Here we do not investigate this, but consider effects of $Z$-noise and $X$-noise (in other words Gaussian temporal magnetic-field fluctuations along the $X$ and $Z$ direction) on decoherence.
-This may be relevant to the behavior of isotopically enriched Si:Bi.
-We show that for Z noise, which is usually adiabatic, the $\frac{df}{dB}=0$ points offer decoherence-free zones.
+Here, we investigate decoherence near the $df/dB=0$ points.
+In particular, we consider effects of Gaussian temporal magnetic-field fluctuations along the $x$ and $z$ direction on decoherence.
+We label these $X$ noise and $Z$ noise respectively.
+These may be relevant to the behavior of isotopically enriched Si:Bi.
+We show that for $Z$ noise, which is usually adiabatic, the $df/dB=0$ points offer decoherence-free zones.
 In analogy with work done on superconducting qubits \cite{Ithier}, we call these ``optimal working points''.
 The system does not show such advantages for X noise, however, which leads to temperature-independent depolarising noise.

-In section \ref{section2} we introduce the Hamiltonian for coupled nuclear-electronic spin systems for $S=1/2$ and arbitrary $I$.
-We explain the analogy between the EPR hyperfine cancellation resonances and the Electron Spin Echo Envelope Modulation (ESEEM) regime of exact cancellation.
-We also introduce the individual resonances, describe salient features and present time-dependent calculations.
-In Section \ref{section3} we introduce the system as a pair of coupled qubits and compare with Si:P. We propose here a scheme of universal two-qubit quantum computation.
+In section \ref{section2} we follow our previous study \cite{Mohammady} by presenting a full discussion of the spectral line positions and transition strengths for coupled nuclear-electronic spin systems for $S=1/2$ and arbitrary $I$.
+We show that systems with large $A$ and $I$ display a rich structure of new EPR transitions, many of which are forbidden at high fields (even as NMR transitions) and present a set of selection rules to classify four distinct types of transitions.
+We discuss the cancellation resonance points and explain their relation to the maxima and minima of the transition frequencies.
+In Section \ref{section3} we introduce the system as a pair of coupled qubits and compare with Si:P. We propose here a scheme of universal two-qubit quantum computation in the intermediate regime, exploiting transitions forbidden at high field to obtain an orders of magnitude speed-up relative to conventional Si:P qubits, which must combine fast EPR manipulation with much slower NMR.
 In section \ref{section4} we introduce a model of decoherence caused by a temporal fluctuation of the external magnetic field, and study the effect of the cancellation resonances on the decoherence rates this model predicts.
 We conclude in Section \ref{section5}.